 For my mother and for her parents, I believe that my father was the first Jew that they had ever spoken to or met.
 My father swore that my grandmother asked to feel his forehead to see if she could detect the horns that she heard each Jew had.

 Dad bought a wreck of a car for $40.
 It was so prone to breakdowns and other treacherous behavior that he named it “Hitler.”
-Somehow it got him back and forth from Fayetteville to Sanford so he could court my mother.
+Somehow it got him back and forth from Fayetteville to Sanford.
 The car was a source of great comedy.
 Every time he cursed the car for its perfidy and betrayal the curse also carried far-ranging political implications.

 After finishing basic training at Ft.
 Bragg, Dad was joined to the 340th Bomber Group in Columbia, South Carolina for technical training.

 Once my father was trained and ready for deployment, the War Department had a dilemma.
 They were concerned that if they sent my Father directly to the European Theater, Hitler might find out about it and run to cover.
 So they devised a cunning plan.
 They attempted to fool the Axis by sending my Father in the opposite direction!
 The idea seemed to be that by doing this Dad might be able to sneak up behind Hitler and get a shot at him.

 In January of 1943 he boarded a train for the west coast then embarked on the U.S.S West Point to cross the Pacific Ocean.
 His crossing of the International Date Line was duly noted by Neptunus Rex.
 I know that he stopped in New Zealand, Australia and India before going on through the Suez Canal to the airfield at El Kabrit, Egypt.

 Thus began his overseas tour of duty.
 He would still be there when the war ended.